battila7/the-best-12-arial-recognizer/README.md

 The recognition module takes an image, a list of lines with bounding boxes and feature map as its input.
 The latter maps actual characters to feature vectors - this map is the most crucial part of the recognition phase.

 First the average distance is calculated between the characters.
-This value is used to determine, whether a space should be placed between two recognized characters or not.
+This value is used to determine whether a space should be placed between two recognized characters or not.

 Afterwards, the real recognition begins.
 We take a single character at a time, and calculate its feature vector.
 As of this moment, the feature vector of TB12AR contains 68 values:

-  * 64 Walsh values, calculated by AND-ing the bounding box of a character (to be exact, it's resized to 64x64 pixels) with 64 Walsh basis images.
+  * 64 Walsh values, calculated by AND-ing the bounding box of the character (to be exact, it's resized to 64x64 pixels) with 64 Walsh basis images.
   * The area of the bounding box (with some function applied to it, but it's not that interesting for now).
   * The width of the bounding box.
   * The height of the bounding box.